 - On the day you can completely separate within the household.
 OR

-- If complete separation is not possible, household members need to be home during your isolation AND begin their 14-day quarantine after your isolation is complete.
+- If complete separation is not possible, household members need to be home during your isolation AND begin their quarantine after your isolation is complete.

 - Household members that develop symptoms should be tested.